Skip to main content

 Biography

-This work combines glacial geomorphology and cosmogenic isotope surface exposure dating to try and infer past thickness (and extent) variations of ice sheets.
-I have also produced the first detailed relative sea level curves for the Antarctic Peninsula, which provide independent constraints on former ice sheet thickness.
-Areas of ongoing study include the Amundsen Sea area (Pine Island Glacier), southern Antarctic Peninsula and Alexander Island, Ellsworth Mountains, Pensacola Mountains, Coats Land, and South Georgia.
+Much of my work has combined glacial geomorphology and cosmogenic isotope surface exposure dating to try and infer past thickness (and extent) variations of ice sheets.
+Most of this has been focussed on Antarctica, including projects studying parts of both the West Antarctic Ice Sheet (Ellsworth Mountains, Amundsen Sea region, Antarctic Peninsula, Pensacola Mountains) and the East Antarctic Ice Sheet (Coats Land, Dronning Maud Land).
+Alongside this I have also produced some of the first detailed relative sea level curves for the Antarctic Peninsula, which provide independent constraints on former ice sheet thickness.
+I have also been part of similar studies in Greenland and Patagonia.

-In most of these projects I collaborate closely with modellers, especially Richard Hindmarsh, Anne Le Brocq and Alun Hubbard (ice sheet models) and Pippa Whitehouse and Glenn Milne (Glacial isostatic adjustment (GIA) modelling).
-This is a two-way process that allows the field data to be used as constraints for models and for models to direct site selection in future field campaigns.
-For example in the Ellsworth Mountains we developed an ice sheet model reconstruction of ice at the Last Glacial Maximum, using geomorphological evidence of former ice heights.
+In most of these projects I collaborate closely with modellers in a two-way process that allows the field data to be used as constraints for models and for models to direct site selection in future field campaigns.
+A significant output of our work on ice history has been to constrain ice sheet models, including leading an 80-author synthesis of the post-Last Glacial Maximum history of the Antarctic Ice Sheet.

-Our aim is still to retrieve water and sediment samples with the intention to study life in extreme environments and decipher long-term climate change and ice sheet behaviour.
-With Prof Dom Hodgson (BAS) I am working on the components of the the project that will analyse sediment cores from the lake bed.
+Much of my work in recent years has been focussed on trying to retrieve samples from under the ice sheet in Antarctica.
+I was part of the NERC-funded Lake Ellsworth Consortiumthat aimed to drill into a subglacial lake.
+It was unsuccessful due to equipment failure but our long-term aim is still to retrieve water and sediment samples with the intention to study life in extreme environments and decipher long-term climate change and ice sheet behaviour.
+With Prof Dom Hodgson (BAS) I continue to work on approaches to analysis of sediment cores from subglacial lakes.

-I have worked for several years as part of a team which is determining the glacial and environmental history of southernmost South America using a variety of approaches including glacial geomorphology, palaeoecology, and linked ice sheet-climate modelling.
+I have worked for many years as part of a team which is determining the glacial and environmental history of Patagonia in southernmost South America using a variety of approaches including glacial geomorphology, dating of landforms, palaeoecology, and linked ice sheet-climate-GIA modelling.
 Recent work with Masters and PhD students has included detailed geomorphological mapping and cosmogenic surface exposure dating of the Magellan Strait and Tierra del Fuego regions.

 Research interests